-Every 17 minutes, Make-A-Wish grants the wish of a child with a life-threatening medical condition.
-Last year 30,000 wishes were granted around the world.
+Every 16 minutes, Make-A-Wish grants the wish of a child with a life-threatening medical condition.
+33,000 wishes were granted around the world in 2019 alone.

 Make-A-Wish International grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
-Make-A-Wish America grants the wishes of children in the United States, Guam and Puerto Rico through its 65 chapters, while Make-A-Wish International serves children outside the United States in nearly 50 countries on five continents.
-With the help of generous donors and over 40,000 volunteers, the Make-A-Wish has granted more than 415,000 wishes worldwide since inception.
+Make-A-Wish America grants the wishes of children in the United States and its territories through its 60 chapters, while Make-A-Wish International serves children outside the United States in more than 50 countries on five continents.
+With the help of generous donors and over 43,000 volunteers, the Make-A-Wish has granted more than 490,000 wishes worldwide since inception.

 For more information about Make-A-Wish International please click here.